 Because your business as a gift service company is to put happiness in the faces of others, you will need to be creative.

-You can create businesses relationships with businesses you find their products valuable.
+You can create business relationships with businesses you find their products valuable.

 - A relationship with a wine seller would be important to your business as wines make almost every part of gift hampers.

-- You’d can also alliance with bakers, flower sellers, sweets suppliers and curio shops.
+- You’d also alliance with bakers, flower sellers, sweets suppliers, and curio shops.

 Pricing for gift shop services.